TLongP/TLongP/README.md

 TLongP/TLongP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+What am I currently doing?

+Currently, I learn tensorflow extension for production and read the paper "Stitch it in Time: GAN-Based Facial Editing of Real Videos" from the authors Rotem Tzaban, Ron Mokady, Rinon Gal, Amit H. Bermano, Daniel Cohen-Or.